Craft is my workspace

 Unlinked References section of a note and quickly add links between them.

 I miss this a lot in Craft, and truly hope they build it in.
-But, for the time being, the fact that Craft does almost everything else I need my main workhorse app to do, is truly exciting to me.
+But, for the time being, the fact that Craft does pretty much everything else I need my main workhorse app to do—and has a thriving community that’s fun to be a part of—is truly exciting to me.